 Welcome to Freemasonry in Waterloo Region.
-My name is William J. Shortreed and I am the District Deputy Grand Master of Waterloo District.
 The official name of our fraternity is “The Grand Lodge of Ancient Free and Accepted Masons of Canada in the Province of Ontario”.
 We are divided into geographical areas called Districts.
 The other Provinces and Territories of Canada have their own Grand Lodges.
 There are Masonic Grand Lodges in most Countries all around the World.

 We are not a religion nor are we allied with any particular religious organization or body, nor do we adhere to any particular political dogma.
 Our mission is to “take good men and make them better men”.
 The requirements for membership are that you must be 21 years old and believe in a supreme being.